so-907/Anatomically-Constrained-LDMs-for-Rare-Case-Augmentation/README.md

 Classifier-free guidance **does not help here and actively hurts**: everything degrades monotonically above `w = 1`, and FID with it.
 This is a negative result that was hypothesised twice as a fix and refuted twice.
-Diversity barely moves (0.454–0.488 against 0.551 for real TEST patches), so there is no fidelity/diversity trade-off curve to draw — the trade-off the brief expects does not exist in this regime, and saying so is more useful than drawing a curve that isn't there.
+Diversity barely moves (0.454–0.488 against 0.551 for real TEST patches), so there is no fidelity/diversity trade-off curve to draw: the trade-off the brief expects does not exist in this regime, and saying so is more useful than drawing a curve that isn't there.

 [![Five commanded masks each with three independently sampled generations, showing consistent gross structure but different fine detail/noise texture](figs/b5_faithfulness.png)](figs/b5_faithfulness.png)
 *Within-mask diversity: three samples per commanded mask.
-Structure is consistent across samples; the diversity that exists is in texture, not in anatomy — consistent with the LPIPS numbers above.*
+Structure is consistent across samples; the diversity that exists is in texture, not in anatomy,consistent with the LPIPS numbers above.*

 ### The counterfactual — does the command carry off-distribution?

 16 teeth × 5 commanded PBL values spanning 0.10–0.85, on masks whose severity the model has essentially never seen.
-The retargeted masks are checked first — PBL is read back out of them and compared with what was commanded (printed by the retargeting cell) — so any failure below belongs to the generator.
+The retargeted masks are checked first: PBL is read back out of them and compared with what was commanded (printed by the retargeting cell), so any failure below belongs to the generator.

 ```
 model                  judge     within-tooth r    slope   monotone